 Lifespan & Durability

-As was the case with lifespan, you are going to see that spending more money on a memory foam mattress is going to return you a longer warranty.
-Some of the high-end mattresses on the market will offer you 20 years of coverage, while less-expensive models may only come with 5 years of protection.
-Usually, the quality of a mattress will be directly related to the warranty which is offered, so you can expect a mattress with a long warranty to stand up to the test of time quite well.
+As was the case with lifespan, better products will give you a longer warranty.
+Some of the high-end options on the market will offer you 20 years of coverage, while less-expensive models only come with 5 years.
+Usually, the quality of a mattress will be directly related to the warranty which is offered, but it’s not always the case.

 Good for Romance?